Sidharth-Sivaprasad/pdf-text-highlighter/README.md

 ### Test with Sample PDF

 1. Test with documents with varying pages
-2. Test with documnets with varying sizes.
+2. Test with documents with varying sizes.
 3. Test with small text searches.
 4. Test with longer text searches.
 5. Test with 2 column layout pdf